 Georgetown Journal of Gender and the Law

-The Georgetown Journal of Gender and the Law is in its fourteenth year of publication.
+The Georgetown Journal of Gender and the Law is in its eighteenth year of publication.
 The mission of the Journal is to explore the impact of gender, sexuality, and race on both the theory and practice of law.
 The Journal complements a long tradition of feminist scholarship and advocacy at the Law Center.
 As you may know, Georgetown established the first sex discrimination clinic in the country.
 The Law Center also boasts one of the nation's most prestigious feminist legal faculties.
 The Journal seeks to complement the critical work being done by existing feminist journals while expanding inquiries into the intersection between gender, sexuality, and race.
-To that end, we have developed a unique publication that integrates cutting-edge scholarship and practical applications into each of the three distinct issues - one published in the winter and two published in the spring - that make up each volume, including an Annual Review of Gender and Sexuality Law and a biannual Symposium Issue.
+To that end, we have developed a unique publication that integrates cutting-edge scholarship and practical applications into each of the three distinct issues that make up each volume, including an Annual Review of Gender and Sexuality Law and a biannual Symposium Issue.
 For more information on the three issues published by the Journal or the Journal's mission, please see the respective sections of this website.

-The Journal accepts submissions on a rolling basis.
+The Journal accepts submissions during spring and summer.
 For information on how to submit your article, essay, note or comment, please see the Submissions section of this website

 Information on how to order your copy of The Georgetown Journal of Gender and the Law is available in the Subscriptions section of this website.